 “Our HomeScapes Kitchen Designers will lead you through the creative, aesthetic, and functional aspect of the design process, using state of the art showroom and 2020 design software, to present your final project in 3D,” says Kate Marchisio, CCL HomeScapes Kitchen Designer.
 Clarity will also help showroom consultants as they put together the most creative and efficient options to suit the needs of your project.

 3. How much do I have to spend?

 Like it or not, money matters, especially when selecting the right materials.
-Just as important as what you need is how and if it fits into your budget, and home showrooms have a large selection of options to consider.
+It is just as important as knowing what you need and how or if it fits into your budget, and home showrooms have a large selection of options to consider.
 Knowing your budget before you start product-hunting is critical to keeping project expenses under control, because impulse buying can ultimately rob you of the joy that comes with completing a home project.
 One of the added bonuses of having your budget clearly defined is that it allows you to navigate the showroom comfortably without worrying about choosing something that you’ll later regret when your bill comes in.